al-ce/karaml/docs/config_guide.md

 arrow keys
   - Since pressing `j+k` in the `/nav/` layer is equivalent to pressing `down+up`, that won't trigger `escape` - though that mapping is still active since we haven't overridden it yet!
+But we can't activate it in the `/nav/` layer since our `j` and `k` keys are remapped now.
 - If the `/nav/` AND `/sys/` layers are enabled, `j` and `k` will be volume down/up, overriding any mappings from layers that came before.
 It doesn't matter if we enabled `/sys/` from the base or `/nav/` layer.

-(This is actually a Karabiner feature, though the way we visualize it in karaml is inverted)

 #### Requiring/enabling multiple layers